adtcruz/cmsc128-ay2015-16-assign002-py/README.md

 * getMinSkewN.py

 ####How to use
 Each of the Python scripts included have the test cases given by our lecturer.
-Simply invoke 'python <filename>' to test these functions.
+Simply invoke `python filename` to test these functions.
 These are tested to run in Python 2.7.5.

-If you wish to use these functions in your project, simply comment out those lines that are marked by the '#test case' comment by adding a number symbol('#') in the line start.
+If you wish to use these functions in your project, simply comment out those lines that are marked by the `#test case` comment by adding a number symbol(`#`) in the line start.

 ######getHammingDistance.py
 This contains a function counts the number of characters that differ between two strings of equal length.
 String length must never be less than 1.